Bicriteria Approximation Algorithms for Priority Matroid Median: A -approximation for Priority Matroid Median

 We find an optimum half-integral solution $\hy$ to $\Q$ with objective $T(v)$.
 It follows that $T(\hy) \le T(y')$.
 Now, we construct a half-integral solution $(\hx,\hy)$ from $\hy \in \Q$: For each cluster center $j \in C$, if $\hy(G_j) = 1$, set $\sigma(j) = j$.
 Otherwise, set $\sigma(j) = \arg\min_{j' \in C: j'\neq j} d(j,j')$.
 Now, the \emph{primary facility} for each cluster center is the closest facility $i \in \F$ such that $\hy_i > 0$ (this will always be located in $F'_j$), is denoted by $\io(j)$, and thus $\hx_{\io(j)j} = \hy_{\io(j)}$.
 A cluster center's \emph{secondary} facility, denoted by $\it(j)$, is the next option of facility for $j$ to use, when it cannot be completely serviced by its primary facility.
 If $\hy_{\io(j)} = 1$, then $j$ does not need a secondary facility, since $\io(j)$ has been completely opened, and will remain completely opened.
 When $\hy_{\io(j)} < 1$ and $\hy(G_j) = 1$, then set $\it(j)$ to be the second closest partially opened facility to $j$ (where $\hy_{\it(j)} > 0$).
 Otherwise, when $\hy_{\io(j)} < 1$ and $\hy(G_j) < 1$, we now set $\it(j) = \io(\sigma(j))$ and $\hx_{\io(j)} = \hx_{\it(j)} = 1/2$.
 Note that if $j \in C_s$ then $\hy(B_j) = 1$ which implies that $j$'s primary and secondary facilities are both in $B_j$ and $\sigma(j) = j$.
 The following two claims are easy to see.

 \begin{claim} For all $j \in C$, $d(j,\sigma(j)) \leq 2 \gamma_j$.\end{claim}

 \begin{claim} For all $j \in C_s$, $\hy(G_j) = 1$.
 If $\hy(G_j) < 1$, it must be the case that $j \in C_b$. \end{claim}

 By \Cref{fact:filter}(b), each $j$ will have a unique primary facility that is at least partially opened in $F'_j$.
 For points $j \in C_s$, their secondary facility must be in $B_j$.
 However, for points in $j \in C_b$, $\it(j)$ might not be in $G_{j}$ or even $F_{j}$.
 As per \Cref{lm:cost-gambound}, we know that $j$ will be able to find a partially open facility to be serviced by that is within distance $3 \gamma_{j} < 3\rho_j$.
-In the proof of the following lemma, we will show that \Cref{lm:cost-gambound} holds and derive our bound for the cost of $(\hx,\hy)$.
+In the following lemma, we derive our bound for the cost of $(\hx,\hy)$.

 \begin{lemma} $COST'(\hx,\hy) \leq T(\hy) \leq T(y') \leq 4 \cdot COST'(x,y) \leq 8 \cdot COST(x,y)$. \end{lemma}

 \begin{proof} We first show that $T(y') \leq 4 \cdot COST'(x,y)$ (we already have $T(\hy) \leq T(y')$).
 We know that $COST'(x,y)$ can be expressed as $\sum_i f_iy_i + \sum_j a'_j\cdot \bC_j$.
 For any $j \in C$, observe that $\bC_j = \sum_{i \in G_j} d(i,j) x_{ij} + \sum_{i \notin G_j} d(i,j)x_{ij}$ and hence $\bC_j \geq \sum_{i \in G_j} d(i,j) x_{ij} + \gamma_j \sum_{i \notin G_j} x_{ij}$.